xapple/cbmcfs3_runner/README.md

 #### Step 3: Follow other instructions

-Setting up the machine and installing the required programs is covered in the `gcbmio` repository.
+Setting up the machine and installing the required programs is covered in the `cbmcfs3_notes` repository.

 ## Data Flowchart
 Below is drawn the flowchart describing the data processing along all the steps of `cbmcfs3_runner`: